 See our free horse racing tips page for all today's tips.

-Day one sees the ‘Gold Cup’ of the meeting in the Betway Bowl as well as the Aintree Hurdle, a Grade 1 over two and a half miles, a race that the packed Cheltenham Festival is missing.
+With the return of the crowd, day one sees the ‘Gold Cup’ of the meeting in the Betway Bowl as well as the Aintree Hurdle, a Grade 1 over two and a half miles and a race that the packed schedule of the Cheltenham Festival is missing.
 A unique test of speed and stamina round this flat track, it’s the final one of four Grade 1’s on the card as well as the first look of the big fences in the Foxhunters.

 Friday is the ladies day of the meeting known as Fabulous Friday.
 Four Grade 1 contests on the card including the highlight of the card, the Melling Chase.
 Two and a half miles, it’s the Aintree equivalent of the Ryanair at Cheltenham, with a number of those who contested the Festival expected to make the trip to Liverpool.

 The final day of the meeting is Grand National day, a race that attracts those once a year punters, drawn by the history and prestige of one of the most famous races in the world.
 It’s a fiercely competitive contest, as shown by the fact that only two horses have ever managed to win the race more than once – Red Rum in the 1970s and Tiger Roll in the 2010s.

 It’s a tough race but in Any Second Now, the bookmakers seem to have settled on their antepost favourite for this year’s edition.
 Carrying a lot more weight than when finishing third in the 2021 renewal, the now ten-year-old has been campaigned differently this time around.
 He was badly hampered early on in last year’s event and his yard seem ultra confident that their charge can improve on that to give his Ted Walsh his second ever win in the race.